RomainTT/yapyseq/doc/devdoc.md

                   result.exception.name
                   result.exception.args

+## Python expressions in sequence files

+There are two types of items in the sequence file for which the string value is **always** evaluated as a Python expression:
+  * The condition of the transitions
+  * The variables of a node of type "variable"

+It means that these values will be given to the Python built-in function `eval()`.

+Unfortunately, yaml automatically removes quotes from values.
+It means that the following yaml code:

+    my_key: "my_value"

+...is equivalent to the following one:

+    my_key: my_value

+It means that `eval()` will try to refer to the variable `my_value` instead of the string `"my_value"`.
+In order to give a single string, it must be precised in the sequence file, with one of the following syntax:

+    my_key: str(my_value)
+    my_key: u"my_value"

 # Ideas

 Set priorities on transitions.
 Priorities sharing the same source node must have unique priorities among them.
 When evaluating transitions to find the next node, priorities can be used to select only one transitions when several are possible.
 Nodes of type "parallel_split" do not need priorities on their transitions.

+FOR REFACTOR:
+The SequenceAnalyzer becomes the SequenceReader, it only checks and parses the sequence file, to return a dictionary of nodes.
+The SequenceRunner now possesses the main dictionary of nodes, where each key is a node id, and values are Node objects (like FunctionNode instance).
+If actions can be written in the nodes themselves rather than in the SequenceRunner, it is better.
+For example, the start of a new process to run a function can be in a public method of FunctionNode.
+In any case, the SequenceRunner is the one that guaranties the right order of execution, like a master of orchestra.
+The SequenceRunner still owns the queues to store results.
+Keeping history, evaluate Python expressions, start functions, every one of these actions can be coded in Node classes.
+Sequence variables can still be owned by the SequenceRunner.